Seagate/cortx/doc/CortxSSPLQuickStart.md

 # Cortx-SSPL QuickStart guide
 This is a step by step guide to get Cortx-SSPL ready for you on your system.
-Before cloning, however, you need to have an SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).
+Before cloning, however, you need to have an SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).If you prefer video, here is a [link to a video](https://seagatetechnology.sharepoint.com/:v:/s/gteamdrv1/tdrive1224/EZbJ5AUWe79DksiRctCtsnUB9sILRr5DqHeBzdrwzNNg6w?e=Xamvex) produced by Seagate engineer Puja Mudaliar following these instructions.

 ## Accessing the source code right way
 (For phase 1) Latest code which is getting evolved, advancing and contributed is on the current github server.